mowzamao/cits3200/team_administration/sprint_1/scope_of_work.md

 ### *Installation*

-A user-friendly installation wizard will be used to install the application.
+The application will be installed using a user-friendly installation wizard.
 This is required so that anyone working on sediment cores at UWA can install  the program without assistance.

 ### *Images*

-Any sediment core image, regardless of quality and centering of the sediment core, should be able to be uploaded and processed.
+Any sediment core image, regardless of quality and centring of the sediment core, should be able to be uploaded and processed.
 The application must correct for errors and image noise and detect sediment cores.

 ### *Documentation*